turboschnek/neural-network-evolution/README.md

 tiny project to understand principles of evolution algorithm and neural network

-the objective was to train network to begave like XOR gate
+the objective was to train network to behave like XOR gate